Understanding DBS FHR8 Singapore 2021

 It can also be an opportunity for those who want to invest in the market due to the rising mortgage rates.
 In addition, you will be paying less since the rate is fixed.

 Noticeable higher interest rates

-Compared to other market rates, DBS FHR8 Singapore is distinct higher since there is a fixed rate.
+Compared to other market rates, DBS FHR8 Singapore is distinctly higher since there is a fixed rate.
 You are paying for that premium in exchange for the uncertainty in the market.

 The lock-in period limitation

 During the lock-in period, there is no partial capital repayment.
-Usually, there is a clause for the lock-in period in one or two years of fixed interest.
+Usually, there is a clause for the lock-in period of one or two years of fixed interest.

 You cannot reduce the capital repayment, and being unable to pay it would be a breach of contract.
-However, in recent times, there are flexible plans where you can pay for the partial capital.
+However, in recent times, flexible plans allow you to pay for partial capital.

 Loss in falling interest rate

-If the market interest is falling, you are at a disadvantage since the fixed-rate bonds you.
+If the market interest is falling, you are disadvantaged since the fixed-rate bonds you.